+COSMO-ART is in its meteorological core code identical with the NWP model COSMO, and its performance is continuously verified by several European weather services and in more detail also within field campaigns like e.g. in Barthlott et al. (2011).
+Meteorological evaluation has therefore been limited in this work to surface parameters.
 In all periods, the comparison of simulated temperature, dew point temperature, wind direction and wind speed show very good agreement with SYNOP measurement data both in terms of temporal variability and average values (Fig. 2).
 Sometimes the (diurnal) variability is underestimated by the simulations (not shown), which is not unexpected for such coarse grid simulations due to the averaging onto a 0.17° grid box (e.g. Schlünzen and Katzfey, 2003; Heinemann and Kerschgens, 2005).
 The means of temperature, wind speed and direction are well reproduced (Table 2).
 Except for the summer 2006 period, where the model shows a negative bias (Fig. 2), also relative humidity is realistically represented.
-The negative bias in summer 2006 might be reasoned by an unrealistic initialization of soil moisture.
+The negative bias in summer 2006 might be related to an unrealistic initialization of soil moisture.
 Further investigation is needed to remedy this deficiency.